stacks-network/docs/develop/connect/overview.md

 ## Start building with Blockstack Connect

-Head over to the [Guide to Connect](get-started.html) for installation steps and usage guidelines.
+Head over to the [Tutorial for App Integration](/browser/todo-list.html) to learn how to build apps with Blockstack Connect.

 ## Installation